karolbrennan/avalampch/README.md

 #### Libraries
 The following libraries are included via CDN

-+ jQuery 2.2.3
-+ Foundation JS and CSS 6.2.1
-+ Foundation Dropdown / Dropdown Menu Plugins
-+ Foundation Icons 3.0
++ NormalizeCSS
-+ Oswald Google Font
++ Assistant and Pragati Narrow Google Fonts

 ## Setup
-1. Download the zip of this repo into an empty project folder in your sites directory
+1. Download the zip of this repo and place it into an empty project folder in your sites directory
 2. If desired, you can customize the IP address, VM name and box URL in the Vagrantfile file.
 To do so, open __Vagrantfile__ and change the variables at the top to whatever values you want.

 *Note: This box is set up for local development, hence the APPLICATION_ENV = 'development'*